Korean Air Lines Flight 902: Aftermath

 The Soviet Union refused to cooperate with international experts while they investigated the incident and did not provide any data from the plane's "black box".
 The airplane was dismantled and all equipment transferred by helicopter onto a barge in Kandalaksha Gulf.
 The deputy chief commanding officer of Soviet air defense, Yevgeny Savitsky, personally inspected the aircraft's cockpit.

-The crew of Flight 902 blamed navigational error for the plane's course.
-Passengers said that Kim had told them upon landing that he had suspected the aircraft's navigation equipment was in error but had followed it anyway.
-After being released from Soviet custody, navigator Lee said similarly that the navigational gyro had malfunctioned.
+The crew of Flight 902 blamed the compass, which had started working incorrectly, due to the flight path of KAL 902 flying close to the magnetic north pole, as aforementioned earlier, for the plane's course.
+Passengers said that Kim had told them upon landing that he had suspected the aircraft's navigation equipment was working incorectly, but had followed it anyway.
+After being released from Soviet custody, navigator Lee said similarly that the directional gyro had malfunctioned.

-Korean Air still operates Flight 902 from Paris Charles de Gaulle Airport to Seoul.
-However, the flight no longer stops at Anchorage or flies to Gimpo International Airport as it now flies directly to Incheon International Airport.
-Korean Air also no longer flies to Orly Airport.
-The flight number for a separate flight is 504.
-As of September 2020, the destination is served using Boeing 777-200ER and Boeing 777-300ER.